 **The reason I started packing base layer shirts is to protect my sweaters.
 Sweaters are heavy, difficult to wash and take even longer to dry.
 I wear my “base layer” shirts, they get sweaty and then I wash them – not the sweaters I wear over them.

 If you are traveling in the shoulder season (fall vs winter), consider booties vs. tall boots.
 I have a pair of Chelsea boots that work just as well as my tall boots.

-See how all of these pieces go together and how to create outfits with what I’m packing:
+See how all of these pieces go together to create outfits: